ankit-rathi/Quantvesting_v2/tutorials/Module 1: The Basics of Money.md

-# Smart Money Management & Quantvesting for Kids
+# Module 1: The Basics of Money

 ## Introduction